 The purpose of this metric is to measure and develop strategic management plans to ensure that important findings from research studies supported by the CTSA Pilot Programs are being disseminated in the scientific literature.

-Collaborative efforts involving key stakeholders from the Wright Center Evaluation Core, Informatics Core, VCU IRB, and the Office of Research and Innovation.
+Collaborative efforts involving key stakeholders from the Wright Center Evaluation Core, Informatics Core, VCU IRB, and the Office of the Vice President for Research and Innovation.